MenuDocs/guides/guide/topics/restapi/httpcodes.md

 # 1xx: Information

 100 Status Codes are not going to be covered in this guide.
 Most 100 Codes are server side and usually mean something was sent to the server.
 Due to the amount of 100 Codes and how diverse they can be, we can not display each code.
+If you need 1xx status code information you can find it [here](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#1xx_Informational_response).

 # 2xx: Success